Legal provisions of COM(2021)347 - Consumer credits

 (d)to provide additional security for the creditor in the event of default.

-4. Member States may allow creditors or providers of crowdfunding credit services to require the consumer to hold a relevant insurance policy related to the credit agreement or crowdfunding credit services, taking into account proportionality considerations.
-In such cases, Member States shall ensure that the creditor or the provider of crowdfunding credit services is required to accept the insurance policy from a supplier different to his or her preferred supplier where such insurance policy has a level of guarantee equivalent to the one the creditor or the provider of crowdfunding credit services has proposed, without modifying the condition of the credit offering to the consumer.
+3. Member States may allow creditors to require the consumer to hold a relevant insurance policy related to the credit agreement, taking into account proportionality considerations.
+In such cases, Member States shall ensure that the creditor is required to accept the insurance policy from a supplier different to his or her preferred supplier where such insurance policy has a level of guarantee equivalent to the one the creditor has proposed, without modifying the conditions of the credit offered to the consumer.

-Article 15 - Inferred agreement for the purchase of ancillary services
+Inferred agreement for the conclusion of any credit agreement or the purchase of ancillary services

-1. Member States shall ensure that creditors, credit intermediaries and providers of crowdfunding credit services do not infer the agreement of the consumer for the purchase of ancillary services presented through default options.
+1. Member States shall ensure that creditors and credit intermediaries do not infer the agreement of the consumer for the conclusion of any credit agreement or for the purchase of ancillary services presented through default options.
 Default options include pre-ticked boxes.

-2. The agreement of the consumer to the purchase of ancillary services presented through boxes shall be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of his or her approval to the content and substance associated to the boxes.
+2. The agreement of the consumer to the conclusion of any credit agreement or to the purchase of ancillary services presented through boxes shall be given by an unambiguous and clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the consumer’s approval to the content and substance associated to the boxes.

-1. Member States shall require that the creditor, and where applicable the credit intermediary and the provider of crowdfunding credit services explicitly inform the consumer, in the context of a given transaction, whether advisory services are being or can be provided to the consumer.
+1. Member States shall require that the creditor and, where applicable, the credit intermediary explicitly inform the consumer, in the context of a given transaction, whether advisory services are being or can be provided to the consumer.

-2. Member States shall require that the creditor, and where applicable the credit intermediary and the provider of crowdfunding credit services, before the provision of advisory services or the conclusion of a contract for the provision of such services, provide the consumer with the following information on paper or another durable medium:
+2. Member States shall require that the creditor and, where applicable, the credit intermediary, before the provision of advisory services or the conclusion of a contract for the provision of such services, provide the consumer with the following information on paper or another durable medium chosen by the consumer:

 (b)where applicable, an indication of the fee payable by the consumer for the advisory services or, where the amount of such fee cannot be established at the time when the information is provided, the method used for its calculation.

-The information referred to in the first subparagraph, points (a) and (b), may be provided to the consumer in the form of additional pre-contractual information in accordance with Article 10(5), second subparagraph.
+The information referred to in the first subparagraph of this paragraph may be provided to the consumer in the form of additional pre-contractual information in accordance with Article 10(6), second subparagraph.

-3. Where advisory services are provided to consumers, Member States shall require that creditors and, where applicable, credit intermediaries or providers of crowdfunding credit services:
+3. Where advisory services are provided to consumers, Member States shall require that creditors and, where applicable, credit intermediaries:

-(a)obtain the strictly necessary information regarding the consumer’s financial situation, preferences and objectives related to the credit agreement or crowdfunding credit services, in order for the creditor, credit intermediary or providers of crowdfunding credit services to recommend credit agreements or crowdfunding credit services that are suitable to the consumer.
+(a)obtain the necessary information regarding the consumer’s financial situation, preferences and objectives related to the credit agreement, in order for the creditor or the credit intermediary to recommend credit agreements that are suitable to the consumer;

-(b)assess the financial situation and the needs of the consumer on the basis of the information referred to in point (a), which shall be up to date at the time of the assessment, taking into account reasonable assumptions as to the risks to the consumer’s financial situation over the term of the recommended credit agreement or credit agreements, or crowdfunding credit services;
+(b)assess the financial situation and the needs of the consumer on the basis of the information referred to in point (a), which shall be up to date at the time of the assessment, taking into account reasonable assumptions as to the risks to the consumer’s financial situation over the term of the recommended credit agreement;

-(c)consider a sufficiently large number of credit agreements or crowdfunding credit services in their product range and on that basis recommend a credit agreement or several credit agreements, or crowdfunding credit services from among that product range that is suitable to the consumer’s needs, financial situation and personal circumstances;
+(c)consider a sufficiently large number of credit agreements in their product range and on that basis recommend one or more credit agreements from among that product range that are suitable to the consumer’s needs, financial situation and personal circumstances;

-(e)give the consumer a record on paper or on another durable medium of the recommendation provided.
+(e)give the consumer a record of the recommendation provided, on paper or on another durable medium chosen by the consumer and specified in the contract for the provision of advisory services.

-4. Member States may prohibit the use of the terms ‘advice’ and ‘advisor’ or similar terms when the advisory services are being marketed and provided to consumers by creditors or, where applicable, credit intermediaries or providers of crowdfunding credit services.
+4. Member States may prohibit the use of the terms ‘advice’ and ‘advisor’ or similar terms when the advisory services are being marketed and provided to consumers by creditors or, where applicable, credit intermediaries.

-Where Member States do not prohibit the use of the terms ‘advice’ and ‘advisor’ or similar terms, they shall impose the following conditions on the use of the term ‘independent advice’ or ‘independent advisor’ by creditors, credit intermediaries or providers of crowdfunding credit services providing advisory services:
+Where Member States do not prohibit the use of the terms ‘advice’ and ‘advisor’ or similar terms, they shall impose the following conditions on the use of the term ‘independent advice’ or ‘independent advisor’ by creditors and credit intermediaries providing advisory services:

-(a)creditors and, where applicable, credit intermediaries or providers of crowdfunding credit services shall consider a sufficiently large number of credit agreements or crowdfunding credit services available on the market;
+(a)creditors and, where applicable, credit intermediaries shall consider a sufficiently large number of credit agreements available on the market; and

 (b)credit intermediaries shall not be remunerated for the advisory services by one or more creditors.